melina-leite/analysis_matrixBirds/README.md

 # Analysis

-To follow the analysis, please, run the .Rmd files in order from 0 to 5.
+To follow the analysis, please, run the .Rmd files in order from 0 to 5 OR see all the code and results in the .hmtl or .pdf rendered files with the same name.